tech-science-club/Car_digital_cluster_with_web_dashboard/README.md

 You have to read a half of relevant internet sources and books.
 I can recommend to start from here: https://www.carhackingvillage.com/getting-started.

-And highly recommend this book
+And highly recommend this book:

 ![](CANhaking.png)

 A lot of information about how do automotive network is designed and works.